AlphaCrystal: Contact map based crystal structure prediction using deep learning: Conclusion

 \section{Conclusion}

 We propose AlphaCrystal, a deep residual neural network approach for crystal structure prediction by first predicting the contact map of atom pairs for a given material composition, and then using it to predict its crystal structure using a genetic algorithm.
 Compared to the minimization of free energy during atomic configuration search in conventional ab initio CSP methods, our method takes advantage of the existing physical or geometric constraints (such as the symmetry of atom positions) of the existing crystal structures in the materials repositories.
 Our experiments show our AlphaCrystal algorithm is able to reconstruct the crystal structures for a large number of materials family of diverse space groups by optimizing the placement of the atoms using the contact map matching as the objective given only their space group and stoichiometry.
+We also applied y-scrambling to shuffle the structures of the compositions and found that the model trained with the shuffled dataset lost its contact map prediction power.
 Our predicted structures are so close to the target crystal structures so that they can be used to seed the costly free energy minimization based CSP algorithms for further structure refining.
 While we have demonstrated the feasibility of contact map based prediction of structures from formulas, we do recognize that the structure reconstruction from only the contact maps is not sufficient for successful structure prediction for many formulas.
 Adding distance constraints maybe next step.
-Overall, we believe our AlphaCrystal can be a new kind of deep knowledge guided approaches for large-scale prediction of crystal structures.
+Overall, we believe our AlphaCrystal can be a new kind of deep knowledge guided approaches for large-scale prediction of crystal structures, which is very useful in high-throughput discovery of new materials using modern generative material design models \cite{fu2023material}.